 Greek eus, good, glēnē, eyeball

 Euglena have a deformable pellicle allowing metaboly, a slow creeping movement by worm-like contractions.
 They are mainly distinguished by plastid or molecular features.

-These vary in size and form, and some have blunt or acute ends without the tapering spine typical of similar genera.
-They also include some that become red in certain conditions.
+These vary in size and form, and some have blunt or acute ends without the tapering point typical of similar genera.
+There are also some that become red in certain conditions.